mlpack/models/README.md

 comment (and the others).)_

-We provide ability to download datasets as well as pretrained weights using our utility functions, by default we asume the server to be mlpack.org.
+We provide ability to download datasets as well as pretrained weights using our utility functions, by default we assume the server to be mlpack.org.
-To dowload any file from mlpack.org simple use the following command.
+To download any file from mlpack.org simple use the following command.

-NOTE: Our dataloader and models automatically download weights if neccesary during runtime.
+NOTE: Our dataloader and models automatically download weights if necessary during runtime.

 ```cpp